The Alliance for Learning is proud to employ a team of enthusiastic and dedicated individuals:

-Claire joined the Alliance for Learning in 2015, bringing with her a wealth of experience from the commercial and education sector.
-Claire has worked for Bolton Council and The Burnden Group Plc where she had a lead role in the Marketing and PR Team, following this Claire worked on marketing communications and events for a successful girls school.
+Claire’s background is in marketing and communications within both the commercial and education sector.
+Claire has worked for The Burnden Group Plc and Bolton Council, following this Claire worked on marketing communications and events for a successful Manchester based girls school.

 Diane Pullen – CPD Manager

 Diane’s background is in Client Services and Project Management.
 Diane has worked as Account Manager for CPM, the UK’s number one field marketing agency and at Granby Marketing Services where she was an Account Director on the Senior Management Team and responsible for the strategic development and profitability of the Business Unit and her client portfolio.